Data Visualisation with ggplot2

 sub-collection by modifying the aesthetic function to include

-group = subCollection
+group = subCollection:

 R